Will Jimeno

 William Jose Jimeno (born November 26, 1967) is a Colombian-American author and retired Port Authority of New York and New Jersey Police Department officer who survived the September 11 attacks in 2001.
 He was buried under the rubble for a total of 13 hours, but survived, along with fellow Port Authority officer John McLoughlin.
 He has written two books regarding the experience.
+The entrapment and rescue were portrayed in the 2006 Oliver Stone film World Trade Center, with Jimeno portrayed by Michael Peña.

 Jimeno was born in 1967 in Colombia but immigrated to New York City as a boy with his family.
+On January 2, 2008, Jimeno appeared on the television game show Deal or No Deal and won $271,000.

 Career

 At the time of the attacks, he was a rookie cop assigned to the Port Authority Bus Terminal.
 He saw the shadow of American Airlines Flight 11, the airplane that seconds later hit the North Tower of the World Trade Center.
 He rode to the WTC site with 20 other Port Authority police officers in a commandeered bus.

 The collapse of the South Tower trapped Jimeno and two other Port Authority officers, led by Sgt.
 McLoughlin, under the concourse between the Twin Towers.
 Only Jimeno and McLoughlin survived.
 Dominick Pezzulo survived the initial collapse but was killed by the collapse of the North Tower while he was trying to free Jimeno.